 Leaving home and starting again somewhere new can be exciting and daunting in equal measure.
 It's an experience of a lifetime, and in order to enjoy it to its fullest you need to make sure you are on top of your financial situation from the get go.
 Following these five pieces of advice will add value and remove stress from your once in a life time experience.

 1. Organise your banking ASAP

 It doesn’t matter where you go, you will always need a bank.
 The best advice?
-Always get yourself a local bank as soon as you can.
+Get yourself a local bank as soon as you can.
 If you will be living there, you will be banking there.
-However, because you are and expat, you will be looking for a few extra services that locals may not be.
+However, because you are an expat, you will be looking for a few extra services that locals may not be.
 Checking local expat forums for banking recommendations is always a great start, and is something that can be done before you even leave home.
 On top of this, always check for the following three things in your new bank:

 - Their wiring fees